egenerse/master-thesis/content/introduction.typ

 This thesis was motivated not only by usability concerns, but also by the opportunity to adopt modern software engineering practices that align better with how students learn and how professional tools operate.
 We replaced class-based components and outdated Redux structures with functional React, Zustand for state management, and React Flow for rendering interactive diagrams.
 These choices reduced architectural complexity while increasing flexibility and maintainability—essential factors in an educational tool expected to evolve over time.

 Better interaction design also supports learning.
 The introduction of features like a simplified sidebar, clean UML-compliant edge rendering, infinite canvas, and minimap improves navigation and layout clarity.
 Students can now find and use features with less confusion, build confidence, and create cleaner diagrams.
-Following usability principles, such as Nielsen’s heuristics—which promote visibility, flexibility, and efficiency—helps reduce the learning curve and improves how students perform during assessments @nielsen1995usability.
+Following usability principles, such as Nielsen’s heuristics which promote visibility, flexibility, and efficiency helps reduce the learning curve and improves how students perform during assessments @nielsen1995usability.

 Improving mobile access brings additional advantages.
 Many students want to review or finish exercises on tablets or phones, especially before exams.
 Using Capacitor, we generated native iOS and Android applications from the same codebase, ensuring consistent behavior across platforms.
 A mobile-friendly version of Apollon allows students to sketch ideas or revise diagrams on the go.
 Studies show that mobile accessibility increases engagement and flexibility in education @tre2023mobile.
 This allows students to integrate Apollon into their daily learning routine, not just during scheduled lab sessions.